 Follow the enclosed footpath alongside the main road.
 In 100m go through a metal kissing gate and turn right to follow a line of wooden posts curving round the edge of a large field, climbing steadily.
 At the top go through another kissing gate and keep ahead on a short track through a belt of trees, where the longer route from Otford joins from a path on the left.

 Go out onto Shacklands Road and turn right onto it, downhill.
 At the second road junction turn left into Cockerhurst Road.
 In 350m take a footpath on the right leading past Homewood Farm to Redmans Lane.
 Turn left briefly onto the road, then take a footpath on the right along a field edge and into Upper Beechen Wood.

-For the next 1½ km you will be following the route of Walk 1–23.
+For the next 1½ km you will be following the Walk 1–23 route.

 Go past a vehicle barrier onto Shacklands Road and turn right to go downhill, taking care as there is no pavement.
 You will be turning left at the second road junction, into Cockerhurst Road; but just before this, up a few steps in the bank on the left, there is a curious memorial stone14 which is worth a look.